dikortis/LetsTalkETC/Episodes/Episode_10.md

-well I would be skeptical even if they did that I mean the underlying cause of that behaviors because of the centralized way in which Syrian is developed its following a motive driven development pattern you know there's a small group of actors who have tremendous influence over the roadmap the direction and the philosophy of etherium and as long as you have that even if those groups at all well mutability is now cool principal again they would they might revert back to old behaviors and it becomes inconvenient and what do you do to stop them you can't that's the that's the whole point so I think skepticism from a game theoretic aspect would probably keep people in our in our camp but but anyway
+well I would be skeptical even if they did that I mean the underlying cause of that behaviors because of the centralized way in which ethereum is developed its following a motive driven development pattern you know there's a small group of actors who have tremendous influence over the roadmap the direction and the philosophy of ethereum and as long as you have that even if those groups at all well mutability is now cool principal again they would they might revert back to old behaviors and it becomes inconvenient and what do you do to stop them you can't that's the whole point so I think skepticism from a game theoretic aspect would probably keep people in our in our camp but but anyway
-I mean nothing is permanent and this is just the proposal it's up on our website and if you could put the link to it in the show notes that'd be great okay want everybody to read it send us emails
+I mean nothing is permanent and this is just the proposal it's up on our website and if you could put the link to it in the show notes that'd be great  want everybody to read it send us emails
 Roman how big is your team right now working on the Treasury proposal can you